 This was the conundrum which Ensemble Enabler faced when embarking on a large-scale culture transformation process at Musashi Europe GmbH – an automobile parts manufacturer based near Frankfurt, Germany.
-We had both traditional and not so traditional analog tools (surveys, leadership workshops, peer-to-peer learning conversations, large scale thematic events) at our disposal to help shift and mold the culture.
+We had both traditional and not so traditional analog tools (surveys, leadership workshops, Peer-to-Peer Networking conversations, large scale thematic events) at our disposal to help shift and mold the culture.
 Moreover, we felt that in today’s world a digital component needed to be added to our culture transformation process to support and magnify our efforts.

 Musashi Europe is the result of the acquisition of various metal forging manufacturing plants in Germany, Hungary and Spain.
 They were brought together and finally became a unit when they were acquired by Musashi Seimitsu Industry Co. from Japan.